In this article, we are going to review the best camera for cooking videos besides a few other fantastic models for food photos and videography.

 The touchscreen interface is also the easiest and the best you can ask for.
 The 5-inch touch display makes recording vlogs and videos a delight and truly elevates the viewing experience.
 The camera also has an active Micro Four Thirds lens for captivating close-ups.

-Other important features of the camera include carbon fiber reinforced construction, Blackmagic ProRes and Raw options, and an extended life LP-E6 battery.
+Other important features of the camera include carbon fiber reinforced construction, Blackmagic ProRes option and Raw shooting.

 All in all, Blackmagic Design Pocket Cinema is a terrific camera for cooking videos and food vlogging.
 The quality of videos offered by this camera is simply second to none.